Mums aren’t really that hard to buy for. In fact, many of them don’t want you to buy them anything for Mother’s Day.

 2. Day out with the family

 Plan a day out for the family.
-Make sure it is a treat for mum – she shouldn’t be the one packing the car, dressing the kids, putting sunscreen on, making the sandwiches etc …
+Make sure it is a treat for mum–she shouldn’t be the one packing the car, dressing the kids, putting sunscreen on, making the sandwiches etc.

 Mums don’t often treat themselves and feel guilty when they do.
 That’s why a massage or a pampering session is a good present.
 Consider a voucher so they have the choice whether to use it on Mother’s Day or save it for another day.

-Flowers are beautiful.
+Fresh flowers always brighten up a room.
 Traditionally the chrysanthemum is the flower to give on Mother’s Day but even a small bunch of daisies picked from the garden and handed over in the chubby fist of a toddler will probably bring tears to her eyes.

 A busy mum or the mum of a small baby might enjoy a few hours of solitude on Mother’s Day.
 Send them off to the shops or for a coffee.
 Or take the kids to the park so she can enjoy a silent house.